simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-16 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Dec 12-Dec 14 2023
+Solar Radiation Storm Forecast for Dec 13-Dec 15 2023

-              Dec 12  Dec 13  Dec 14
+              Dec 13  Dec 14  Dec 15
-S1 or greater   10%      5%      5%
+S1 or greater    5%      5%      5%

-Rationale: There is a slight chance for an S1 (Minor) or greater solar radiation storm on  12 Dec.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 12-Dec 14 2023
+Radio Blackout Forecast for Dec 13-Dec 15 2023

-              Dec 12        Dec 13        Dec 14
+              Dec 13        Dec 14        Dec 15
-R1-R2           55%           40%           40%
+R1-R2           25%           25%           25%
-R3 or greater   10%            5%            5%
+R3 or greater    5%            5%            5%

-Rationale: M-class flaring (R1-R2/Minor-Moderate) is likely on 12 Dec, with a slight chance for an X-class flare (R3/Strong), mainly due to the flare potential of Regions 3511 and 3513.
-On 13 Dec, solar activity is expected to decrease to a chance for M-class flares as Region 3511 transits beyond the SW limb.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```